Firefox automatically connects to us and our service providers to provide updates, security, Snippets, Firefox Health

 Browser and add-ons updates

 Firefox's default home page (<about:home>) loads small bits of information right below the search bar that we think will be useful to you.
 We call these "snippets".
 About once per day, Firefox connects to Mozilla and provides you with new snippets, if available.
-Mozilla aggregates how often snippets are clicked, snippet name, browser locale, and which version of Firefox you're using.
+Mozilla may collect how often snippets are clicked, snippet name, browser locale, and which version of Firefox you're using.
 We only retain this information after 60 days in aggregate form.

 To help display relevant snippets, Firefox sends Mozilla a monthly request to look up your location at a country level using your IP address.
 We then send that country level information back to Firefox, where it's stored locally.
 Firefox will then choose snippets to show you based on the locally stored country information.

 Firefox Health Report (FHR) is designed to provide you with insights about your browser's stability and performance and with support tips should you experience issues, such as high crash rates or slow startup times.
 Mozilla collects and aggregates your data with that of other Firefox users and sends it back to your browser so you can see how your Firefox performance changes over time.
 This data includes, for example: device hardware, operating system, Firefox version, add-ons (count and type), timing of browser events, rendering, session restores, length of session, interaction with search access points and use of Firefox search partner codes, how old a profile is, count of crashes, and count of pages.
 FHR does not send Mozilla URLs that you visit.

 We use the data sent through FHR to provide users with FHR's functionality, such as helping you analyze and address performance issues with your browser.
 We also use what we learn from the FHR data in the aggregate to make Firefox better.
 You can choose to turn data sharing off.